Used (2014) Mazda 5 Edition | Good price

 Expensive

 For instance, a car that is newer and has fewer miles on the clock will typically command a higher price.
-In the same vein, models at the higher end, replete with luxurious features or more robust engines, generally come with a more substantial price tag than a car from an older model year, with higher mileage and no optional extras.
+In the same vein, models at the higher end, replete with luxurious features or more robust engines, generally come with a more substantial price tag than an earlier version with less equipment and higher mileage.

-The Mazda 5 is only available in the MPV body type in the UK.
+The Mazda 5 only comes in the MPV body type in the UK.
 MPV means Multi-Purpose Vehicle.
 They resemble a kind of modern bus for a family.
 This type of car is the biggest you can get, making it perfect for anyone who needs many seats and space for luggage.